5 Sure-Fire Ways to Get Your Home Ready to Sell Quickly

 In our house, I gave the rooms that needed it a fresh coat of paint.
 I also did a fresh coat on our front door and back door.

-I had taken so many pictures off the wall that there were an abundance of nail holes.
+I had taken so many pictures off the wall that there was an abundance of nail holes.

-Fixing these is not only a nice thing to do for the future home owners but it makes the walls look so much nicer.
+Fixing these is not only a nice thing to do for future homeowners but it makes the walls look so much nicer.
 So, I filled all of the old nail holes and then painted.
+This is really easy to do with joint compound and paint.

 Then, I filled the gaps between the old crown molding pieces that the previous owners had done.
 I caulked and painted these.
 We also fixed up old grout in the bathroom that wasn’t visually pleasing with a little recaulking.